bavelibrahim/rs-duplicate/README.md

 ### Prerequisites

-You need to install Visual Studio and use the C# framework and prerequisites in the
+You need to install Visual Studio and use the C# extension and prerequisites while downloading the IDE.

 ### Tools Used